drmalex07/backup-utils/README.md

 # backup-utils

-A collection of shell backup utilities.
+A collection of rotate-style backup utilities:
+ * `backup-dir.sh`: backup a snapshot of a directory
+ * `backup-db.sh`: backup a snapshot of a MySQL/PostgreSQL database

+The generated logs (from all scripts) are directed to syslog under` LOCAL0` facility.

 ## Examples